nicosommi/gddify/README.md

 Microservices, project bootstrapping, scaffolding (and with updates), among others.

 *Is it hard to learn?
 Not at all.*
 It's intuitive.
 It's just common sense.
 Nothing else that the commands here and understanding the GDD approach.
+As this is a change in your current workflow it may be uncomfortable at the beginning, but you get used to it.
 The most advanced task you will need to do is to create a regular expressions.
-But come on, if you want to be called a developer, you should know how to create a regular expression!
+But come on, if you want to be called a developer or even an advanced text-processor user, you should know how to create a regular expression!
+In complex cases it requires to think the regular expression very well, as well as how many place holders and stamps to include, to ignore, etc. If you don't know what that is go [here](http://nicosommi.com).

 *Is this different than yeoman?
 Absolutely.*
 Gddify is a tool for applying a development process aspect/practice that you can attach to your development process, like TDD/BDD (but with a different purpose).
 It's true that you may accomplish with GDD the same stuff that you previously did with yeoman, and it does not require ANY effort on building up a generator, it just requires you to provide meta information in the source code files by following the development process aspect.
 So in this way, you can just completely avoid efforts building up templates and generators, testing them properly, and creating complex updating processes.
 Also there are many other uses cases.